 Learn how to draw a great looking Treasure Chest with easy, step-by-step drawing instructions, and video tutorial.
-You can now easily create a beautiful Treasure Chest drawing.

 "Fifteen men on a dead man's chest, yo ho ho and a bottle of rum."

 - "Dead Man's Chest," fictional sea song from Treasure Island

 Buried treasure is a large part of the mythology of pirates and other outlaws.
 Popular belief holds that these individuals buried their riches in a remote place, where even they needed a treasure map in order to find it.
 The idiom "X marks the spot" is derived from this idea.

 Historically, the only pirate known to bury his treasure was William Kidd.
 His fortune was believed to be hidden near Long Island, New York, USA.

 He was later hanged for his crimes.
 More often than not, chests such as the one in this drawing guide were used for safely storing linens, clothing, or other items within the home or while traveling.

 Scroll down for a downloadable PDF of this tutorial.